DUI With Property Damage

 It is possible to face charges for property damage due to a variety of different circumstances.
 The most common way that people face charges for property damage is when a driver crashes his or her vehicle and it hits and damages someone else’s property, whether it be their car, home, or fence.
 Other circumstances that can lead to your vehicle causing property damage is when you lose control of the vehicle or an accident distracts you and your vehicle goes off the road causing damage to another’s property.
 It is also possible to cause property damage in an accident that concurrently causes death or injury.

-In cases where the DUI is directly responsible for another’s death or injury, charges typically reflect the serious nature of the incident and result in vehicular assault or vehicular homicide charges, instead of worrying with mere property damage.
-Despite this, there are many instances where DUI simply cause property damage, but do not injure or take the life of another.
+In cases where the DUI is directly responsible for another’s death or injury, charges typically reflect the serious nature of the incident and result in vehicular assault or vehicular homicide charges, instead of worrying about mere property damage.
+Despite this, there are many instances where DUI simply cause property damage but do not injure or take the life of another.
 In such cases, it is possible for property damage to result in criminal charges.
 For criminal charges to take place, a person must meet one of two criteria.
 The accused may face criminal mischief charges if they were aware that they were responsible for damaging or destroying the property of another.
 The penalties acquired for such actions will directly reflect the value of the damaged property.
 In cases where drunk driving charges are combined with the awareness of your involvement in destroying other’s property, charges may be ramped up to a Class 3 or even Class 4 felony.
-Such serious charges render severe penalties such as 2-14 years spent in prison, and as much as $750,000 in fines.
+Such serious charges render severe penalties such as 2-14 years spent in prison and as much as $750,000 in fines.
 The final charges will be determined based upon the specific circumstances of your case, as well as the value of the property you destroyed.

 Other Types of Property Damage